 But many employees also need to learn soft skills, such as leadership, resilience and managing through change.
 It’s often possible — and highly advantageous — to teach them too through VR and metaverse experiences.

-PwC set out to answer this question with our study of VR designed for soft-skills training.
-Selected employees from a group of new managers in 12 US locations took the same training — designed to address inclusive leadership — in one of three learning modalities: classroom, e-learn and v-learn (virtual reality).
+We set out to answer this question with our study of VR specially designed for soft skills training.
+Selected employees from a group of new managers in 12 US locations took the same training — designed to address inclusive leadership — in one of three learning modalities: classroom, e-learn and v-learn (VR).

 The results?
-The survey showed that virtual reality can help business leaders upskill their employees faster, even at a time when training budgets may be shrinking and in-person training may be off the table, as people continue to observe social distancing.
+The survey showed that VR can help business leaders upskill their employees faster, even at a time when training budgets may be shrinking and in-person training may be off the table.

-US employees typically spend only 1% of their work week on training and development, so employers need to confirm that they use that time productively.
+US employees typically spend only 1% of their workweek on training and development, so employers need to be sure that they use that time productively.
 That’s where VR can help.

 What took two hours to learn in the classroom could possibly be learned in only 30 minutes using VR.
-When you account for extra time needed for first-time learners to review, be fitted for and be taught to use the VR headset, V-learners still complete training three times faster than classroom.
-And this only accounts for time actually spent in the classroom learning, not the additional time required to travel to the classroom for learning.
+When you account for extra time needed for first-time learners to review, be fitted for and be taught to use the VR headset, V-learners still complete training three times faster than classroom learners.
+And that figure only accounts for the time actually spent in the classroom, not the additional time required to travel to the classroom itself.